Breast Augmentation is an 'elective' surgery, which means you're choosing to do it.

 Your surgeon may want to link-in with any other doctors for your health condition to ensure you pre- and post-surgical health is managed collaboratively.

 Eat and Live Clean (before and after a breast augmentation)

 If you’re living with a long term condition chances are you already know how to look after yourself.

 This is even more important when you're planning to have surgery.
-So, you can expect ahead of your surgery to be super disciplined with any special dietary requirements or activity recommendations.
+So, you can expect ahead of your breast augmentation to be super disciplined with any special dietary requirements or activity recommendations.

 It's a really important way you can be sure you’re as healthy as possible before your surgery and can recover well after.

 Surgery can throw anybody out of whack.
 If you have a specific health condition it’s especially important to understand how a breast augmentation may impact your condition and how to manage it well to ensure you have a smooth recovery.